pascaljph/2021ws_do_roboticsdb/roboticsDB.md

 Kuka is a world leader in manufactoring industrial robots and automative production lines with the focus on automotive industry, electronics industry, machine tool industry, food industry, plastics industry, medical technology.
 Welding, foundry and forging industries.

+KUKA is also working on Human-Robot Collaboration, a subsection of robotics which deals with cooperation between humans and robots, a hot topic in todays world.

 Video:
 [45 KUKA robots weld lader frames for the automotive industry (Youtube)](https://www.youtube.com/watch?v=QCkl9RMd5-s)